RafaGimenez/demucs-splitter/README.md

 ## SETUP

-1. Install demucs in new environment.
+1. Install Demucs in new Anaconda environment.

 	- Install dependencies and library:
 		```